Oansa/Celestial/README.md

 https://celestial-energy-5qhwsvj.gamma.site/

 ## Here is our pitch video
+See what we at Celestial AI stand for and believe here;

 https://x.com/CelestialA20735/status/1960236594486522207

 ## Here is our demo video
+To find out how yo use the model, check out our detailed demo video;

 https://mega.nz/file/StRBjYwT#Gfo7P9qrWPvc-ilbatNoGEPVy5xgL700RGre6pU350s

 ## Contributing
 We welcome contributions from the space exploration and renewable energy communities.

 ## Disclaimer
-The yolo model currntly in use is trained on common objects, things such as people, cars, trees.
+The yolo model currently in use is trained on common objects, things such as people, cars, trees.

 The AI tool might hallucinate in events where not a clear object is identified in the image under analysis or if it doesn't "see" anything at all.